 Do this for the remembrance of me.

-Again, after supper, he took the cup, gave thanks,

-and gave it for all to drink, saying,
+Again, after supper, he took the cup, gave thanks, and gave it for all to drink, saying, shed for you and for all people for the forgiveness of sin.

 This cup is the new covenant in my blood,